clausmullie/open-zaak/GOVERNANCE.md

 * Sergei Maertens, Maykin Media

-Any active member of the community can request to become a technical steering team member by asking the technical steering team.
+Any active member of the community can request to become a technical steering team member by asking the core group.

 On a day to day basis, these members are responsible for: